 I grew up in Reno, NV, with an appreciation for the Sierra mountain range and high desert.
-Hiking in the eastern Sierra range and remote high desert, brings to mind the rich colors and high contrast of early morning or sunset, my favorite times to hike .
+Hiking in these landscapes, bring to mind the rich colors and high contrast of early mornings or sunsets, my favorite times to hike .
 My desire to capture wilderness locations in an expressionistic manner, is to bring fresh, unique interpretations to various remote areas of the west.

-To counter balance my love for wilderness areas, I am also creating a series of collages, utilizing vintage children’s book illustrations and text.
-My themes express subtle unrest and anxiety.
+To counter balance my love for wilderness areas, I also create collages, utilizing vintage children’s book illustrations and text.
+My themes express various social issues.
 One finished piece is “Friendly Fallout”.
 The idea originated from a book I read with the same name by Ann Ronald, and deals with different vignettes of the impact of atomic testing in the Nevada desert in the 1950’s.
 My first collage that started all of this is titled “Angst” combining Nevada gaming and loss of family income and childhood dangers (like stranger danger).
-I also have a piece entitled “Buried Words” that highlights the navigation we experience as we weigh our words in a highly charged present society.
-I have other pieces as well and hope to exhibit the pieces when I have completed several of them.
+I also have a piece entitled “Buried Words” that highlights the navigation we experience as we weigh our words in our highly charged society.
+I am working in collaboration with a fellow artist to display our mixed media pieces in an exhibit the summer of 2022.

 I have taught various art disciplines and mediums through the Nevada Museum of Art, Very Special Arts-NV, Wilbur D. May Museum, public and private school outreaches and programs, home school groups and in private settings.
 I was an elementary academic/art teacher in grades 4th through 6th grade in a private school for several years.
 I most recently taught art classes to elementary schools in the Tahoe region with Arts for the Schools, located in Truckee California.